 To help slow the spread of COVID-19, practise good hygiene and physical distancing and follow the rules for public gatherings, quarantine and isolation.

-If you are sick and think you might have COVID-19, check your symptoms using Healthdirect Coronavirus (COVID-19) Symptom Checker.
+If you are sick and think, you might have COVID-19; check your symptoms using Healthdirect Coronavirus (COVID-19) Symptom Checker.

 The Department of Health has also prepared specific advice for Aboriginal and Torres Strait Islander peoples and remote communities.
 If you have any symptoms, however mild, please get tested.